Reverse osmosis is a method used to separate a high percentage of pollutants from water by forcing it through a semi-permeable membrane.

 Reverse Osmosis is an ideal water treatment solution in most types of water.
 Generally speaking, all major water sources from a treatment standpoint can be broken down into three major categories: tap water, also known as municipal sources, groundwater, which includes brackish water, and saltwater.
 The biggest distinction between these three types is the Total Dissolved Solids (TDS) content of each type.
 As a rule of thumb, the American Health Association requires that drinking water is under 1,000 PPM TDS.

 Tap water typically comes through a pre-existing infrastructure like city pipes or a damming system.
 Reverse osmosis is often used in a tap water environment to reduce hardness, or the debris deposited in water from traveling in metal pipes.
 Total dissolved solids is often a target of water purification in tap water systems.
-This type of Reverse Osmosis Systems are ideal in places like power plants, pharmaceuticals, laboratories, and hospitals, where an extreme purity of water is crucial to the industry.
+RO water is ideal in applications like power plants, pharmaceuticals, laboratories, and hospitals, where an extreme purity of water is crucial to the industry.
 Tap water typically has a TDS of under 1,000 PPM.

-Salt water reverse osmosis (sometimes referred to simply as desalination) is the turning of saltwater into drinking water.
+Reverse osmosis salt water (sometimes referred to simply as desalination) is the turning of salt water into drinking water.
 Ocean water has up to 45,000 PPM TDS.
-Typically, for environmental reasons, a bore hole is dug in the ocean for this kind of reverse osmosis, but an open intake is more cost effective.
+Typically, for environmental reasons, a bore hole is dug in the ocean for this kind of reverse osmosis water, but an open intake is more cost effective.
 The biggest uses of desalination come in providing water in areas that lack a regular supply of fresh water.

-If you work with an RO, you understand that the feed water must be preconditioned to protect the membranes from fouling and premature failure.
+If you work with a reverse osmosis system, you understand that the feed water must be preconditioned to protect the membranes from fouling and premature failure.
 An RO membrane functions much like a cross flow filter.
 The membrane is constructed of a porous material that allows water to pass through the membrane, but rejects up to 99% of the dissolved solids at the membrane surface.
-The dissolved salts are concentrated in the Reverse Osmosis reject water, or brine stream, where they are discharge to waste.
+The dissolved salts are concentrated in the reverse osmosis reject water, or brine stream, where they are discharged to waste.

-As the RO System continues to operate, the dissolved and suspended solids in the feed water tend to accumulate along the membrane surface.
-If these solids are allowed to build up, they eventually restrict the passage of water through the membranes, resulting in a loss of throughput.
-(The throughput capacity of the membranes is commonly referred to as the flux rate, and is measured in gallons per square foot of membranes surface area per day.)
+As the RO system continues to operate, the dissolved and suspended solids in the feed water tend to accumulate along the membrane surface.
+If these solids are allowed to build up, they eventually restrict the passage of the RO water through the membrane, resulting in a loss of throughput.
+(The throughput capacity of the membranes is commonly referred to as the flux rate, and is measured in gallons per square foot of membrane surface area per day.)

-Early in the development of membranes systems, little was known about which impurities in the Reverse Osmosis feed water are likely to cause fouling and a corresponding reduction in flux.
+Early in the development of membrane systems, little was known about which impurities in the reverse osmosis feed water are likely to cause fouling and a corresponding reduction in flux.
 Today, many of these troublesome impurity treatments have been identified, and preventive treatments have been devised that greatly reduce membranes fouling, thus prolonging the life of the RO plant.

-Autopsies of failed membranes modules have revealed a build-up of foulants caused by mineral scales such as calcium carbonate; colloidal materials like clays and silica; dead and living microorganism; carbon particles; and chemical attach by oxidizing agents like chlorine, ozone, or permanganate.
-Likewise, dissolved metals like iron and aluminum, whether naturally occurring or added as a coagulant, can cause premature fouling and failure of the membrane.
+Autopsies of failed membranes modules have revealed a build-up of foulants caused by mineral scales such as calcium carbonate; colloidal materials like clays and silica; dead and living microorganisms; carbon particles; and chemical attached by oxidizing agents like chlorine, ozone, or permanganate.
+Likewise, dissolved metals like iron and aluminum, whether naturally occurring or added as a coagulant, can cause premature fouling and failure of the reverse osmosis membrane.